wokidoo/Handy_Godot_Shaders/README.md

 # Handy Godot Shaders
-Collection of useful shaders snippets for Godot
+Collection of useful shader snippets for Godot

 ## Table Of Contents